elena19m/cloud-courses/website/docs/common/containers/_docker.md

 ### Building a container

-Most times just running a container interractively and connectig to it when the need arrises is not enough.
+Most times just running a container interactively and connecting to it when the need arises is not enough.
 We want a way to automatically build and distribute single-use containers.
 For example, we want to use purpose build containers when running a CI/CD system that build a website and publishes it to the web.
 Each website has its own setup requirements, and we'd like to automate this.
-We could add automation by running a script, but in this case we'd lose one of the psotives of running containers, the iterrative nature of images, because the docker images would be monilithic.
+We could add automation by running a script, but in this case we'd lose one of the positives of running containers, the iterative nature of images, because the docker images would be monolithic.

 In order to create a container we need to define a `Dockerfile` file as follows: